hackerb9/tokenize/README.md

 ## Machine compatibility

 Across the eight Kyotronic-85 sisters, there are actually only two different tokenized formats: "M100 BASIC" and "N82 BASIC".
+This program (currently) works only for the former, not the latter.

-The three Radio-Shack portables (Models 100, 102 and 200) all share the same tokenized BASIC format.
-While less commonly seen, the Kyocera Kyotronic-85 and Olivetti M10 also use that tokenization, so one .BA program might work for any of those five, presuming the programs do not rely on CALL, PEEK, or POKE.
-However, the NEC family of portables
+The three Radio-Shack portables (Models 100, 102 and 200), the Kyocera Kyotronic-85, and the Olivetti M10 all share the same tokenized BASIC.
--- the PC-8201, PC-8201A, and PC-8300 -- run N82 BASIC which has a
-different tokenization format.
+That means one .BA program _might_ work for any of them, presuming the program do not rely on CALL, PEEK, or POKE.
+However, the NEC family of portables -- the PC-8201, PC-8201A, and PC-8300 -- run N82 BASIC which has a different tokenization format.

 ### Checksum differences are not a compatibility problem